coding-wiki/learn-sql/postgresql/setup.md

 # Create a new postgres user for the currently logged in user
 sudo -u postgres createuser $PSQL_MY_USERNAME --superuser

-# Create a new postgres user for the currently logged in user
+# Create a new postgres database for the currently logged in user
 sudo -u postgres createdb $PSQL_MY_USERNAME

 #